 This means that if your business can prove they've implemented necessary security measures, then you are protected from facing privacy lawsuits as a result of a data breach.

 Safe harbor laws have only been around for a couple of years with Ohio being the first to enact such legislation in 2018.
 Several other states have followed in Ohio's footsteps and implemented their own safe harbor laws with only minor changes.
-Here is a list of the states that have implemented safe harbor laws:

 - Ohio: Data Protection Act (2018)